Home Main Dish Banana Chicken Curry (Korma-Inspired)

 Korma is a dreamy Indian curry with a creamy sauce made from yogurt, cream, and spices like cardamom, cinnamon, and coriander.
 It’s usually mild and can have meat like chicken, beef, or lamb, and veggies like onions, carrots, and bell peppers.
 It’s the perfect comfort food, best served with fluffy rice or warm naan bread.
 Yum!

-See also Grilled Teriyaki Chicken
+See also Grilled Chicken with Pepperoncini Garlic Butter Recipe

 Banana Chicken Curry (A La Korma Style)